The Death of JFK Jr.'s Podcast - Listen to all episodes - Mag Viral

 EPISODE 2: THE KENNEDY CURSE

 Was the so-called “Kennedy Curse” real?
 The podcast describes the life the supposed curse has claimed and how the Kennedy family has been hit by known deaths and accidents, many of which are believed to be more than accidental.
-Could the often ruthless, bad behavior of many family members really be to blame for the tragic events that all happened from Ted Kennedy to many cousins of JFK Jr.?
+Could the often reckless, bad behavior of many family members really be to blame for the tragic events that affected everyone?
+Ted Kennedy many cousins of JFK Jr.?

 EPISODE 3: JOHN-BOY’S PATH (THE GOOD YEARS)